 Proposition 1 The equilibrium outcome with wary customers maximizes the total surplus of firms and customers.
-This outcome is achieved when the adviser obtains no commission and it leads to unbiased advice: t = 0 and $q^ = 1/2$ .
-The customer pays a strictly positive fee for advice:
+This outcome is achieved when the adviser obtains no commission, so that advice is unbiased: t = 0 and $q^ = 1/2$ .
+The customer pays a strictly positive fee for advice equal to

-$$f = \Delta_v \int{1/2}^1 (2q - 1) dG(q).$$ (11)
+$$f = \Delta_v \int{1/2}^1 (2q - 1) dG(q).$$ (13)

 In equilibrium, advice remains unbiased, given that the adviser receives no distorting contingent payment: t = 0.
-This maximizes the joint surplus of firms and consumers, as in the present setting the adviser's sole task is to provide advice.
-In Section 9 we extend the analysis by introducing costly information acquisition.
-Though this gives rise to positive commissions even when customers are wary, the finding that contracts maximize total surplus still survives.
-What is key for this result is that firms can extract customer surplus through charging a fixed fee for advice, f > 0.
-As wary customers rationally anticipate the quality of advice, this makes it uniquely optimal for firms to structure incentives so that advice becomes most informative.
+The joint surplus of firms and consumers is thus maximized, given that in the present setting the adviser's sole task is to provide advice.
+The finding that contracts maximize total surplus also holds in Section 8's extension in which the adviser also acquires costly information, even though then commissions are strictly positive even when customers are wary.
+This result hinges on the firms' ability to extract customer surplus by charging a fixed fee for advice, f > 0.
+Given that wary customers rationally anticipate the quality of advice, it is uniquely optimal for firms to structure incentives so that advice becomes most informative.

-Even though the contingent payment t is not directly observed, in our present analysis firms can fully overcome any commitment problem vis-à-vis customers.
+Even though the contingent payment t is not directly observed, in our present analysis firms are able to fully overcome any commitment problem vis-à-vis customers.
 The reason is the following.
-Wary customers anticipate that the product provider and the adviser choose their two-part contract (T, t) so that the adviser fully internalizes the impact of the recommendation on total firm profits.
-This is only the case when t = p.
+Wary customers anticipate that the product provider and the adviser choose their two-part contract (T, t) so that the adviser fully internalizes the impact of the recommendation on firm total profits.
+This is the case only when t = p.
 By setting p = 0, therefore, the product provider can credibly commit not to pay a positive commission.
-This is optimal for the product provider for two reasons: first, the subsequently chosen fixed fee for advice, f > 0, still allows the extraction of the consumer surplus and, second, the fixed fee in the agency contract, T < 0, allows the transfer of profits from the adviser to the product provider.
-In the next section we relax the first condition, while in Section 7 we relax the second condition.
+This is optimal for the product provider for two reasons.
+First, the subsequently chosen fixed fee for advice, f > 0, still allows the extraction of the consumer surplus, and, second, the fixed fee in the agency contract, T < 0, allows the transfer of profits from the adviser to the product provider.